Paulariv/WebpagePR/_posts/2023-02-09-VideoAnalysis.md

 frameborder="0"
 allowfullscreen ></iframe>

-This video is of me performing a barbell improperly.
+This is video of me performing a barbell squat improperly.
 It outlines the mistakes I was making, aswell as points where I should improve.
+The video analysis was done with the desktop app Dartfish.